The Kitchen Musical

 The Kitchen Musical is a Singaporean musical restaurant drama television series.

 The series premiered on Friday, 7 October 2011, and ended on Friday, 30 December 2011.
 It aired in 12 countries, three regions and two continents.
 These include East Asia, Southeast Asia, Indonesia, Malaysia, Singapore, Brunei, Philippines, Thailand, China, Hong Kong, Macau, Republic of China (Taiwan) and Australia (the only country from Oceania).

 The show features a pool of actors, both veteran and new faces from around the region.
 There are 13 episodes, each lasting one hour long.
 The show centers on good food and wine, with each episode featuring re-arranged and re-recorded popular hits accompanied by dancing.
 Every episode features a different menu.

 In Malaysia, it was broadcast on NTV7 on Friday at 11:00 MST (UTC+07:00).

+In the Philippines, it was aired on ABS-CBN and its sister channel Studio 23.

 The show began airing on Myx TV in the U.S. but there are no reports if it will be available through the iTunes Store.

 The show was renewed for a second season.
 Although it was said that the show was renewed for a second season, no new episode was aired since.